 Repairs that homeowners believe are incomplete or temporary

-The presence of these conditions does not necessarily mean a builder is legally responsible, but persistent or serious problems may warrant professional evaluation.
+The presence of these conditions does not necessarily mean a builder is legally responsible.
+However, persistent or serious problems may warrant professional evaluation.

-Colorado homeowners may wish to consult an attorney if:
+Colorado homeowners may wish to consult an attorney if they experience any of the following situations:

 A home has experienced significant physical damage or performance failures